 If you are looking for family-friendly Pattaya tours, the Cartoon Network Amazone should definitely be on your list.
 Cartoon Network is a satellite television channel that broadcasts mainly animated shows for kids.
 The Cartoon Network Amazone is a combination of a waterpark with the beloved cartoon characters from the various Cartoon Network shows.
 But don’t let the cartoon theme fool you, some of the rides are scarier than they look.
 Your heart will be pounding and some of you may be screaming with thrilling delight!

-Khao Khiaw (pronounced cow-keeaw) means green mountain in Thai.
+Khao Kheow (pronounced cow-keeaw) means green mountain in Thai.
 It is an open zoo that allows you to bring in your own vehicle.
 Some animals will be roaming around so don’t be surprise if a monkey suddenly snatched some of your belongings.
-At Khao Khiaw you may feed the “less dangerous animals” such as deer, giraffes, rabbits, and zebras.
+At Khao Kheow you may feed the “less dangerous animals” such as deer, giraffes, rabbits, and zebras.
 Animal lovers, you all have to come check this place out.
 Kids and adults will enjoy taking pictures of the animals as well as feeding them and even petting some of them.

 This vast botanical garden is covered in endless beds of flowers, greenery, and breathtaking landscape.
 Nong Nooch Garden also houses the most species of orchid flowers in Thailand.
 Apart from exotic plants and flowers, this Garden also has elephant shows and ancient drum performances.